Direct Access to Some of the Most Untouched Bonefishing in The Bahamas

 Acklins Island is one of the least-visited and most productive fisheries in the Bahamas, about as far south as one can get and still be in Bahamian waters.
 The location of the island is important when you consider that weather patterns in this southern area are usually more consistent and warmer than other Bahamian islands, especially throughout the winter months.
 All guest rooms sit fifty feet away from the water providing easy access to productive flats, with solid numbers of unpressured bonefish.
 The Lodge accommodates a maximum of 20 guests per week.
 The owners, Julius and Arnette Chislom are wonderful hosts and eager to show you the magic of this pristine island.

-Located on the northern shore of Acklins Island, overlooking Lovely Bay, with miles of wade in, just steps from your room.
+Chester’s Highway Inn is located on the northern shore of Acklins Island, overlooking Lovely Bay, with miles of wade in flats just steps from your room.
 Ten rooms have two double beds and a living area.
 Each of the rooms has a private bath, air conditioning, and a refrigerator.

 Food and Beverage